 How Long to Cook Beef Ribs

-It is true that ribs are safe to eat once the internal temperature reaches 145°F, but for best results wait until your ribs are at an internal temperature of 190 – 203°F degrees.
+Ribs are indeed safe to eat once the internal temperature reaches 145°F, but for the best results, wait until your ribs are at an internal temperature of 190 – 203°F.

-Because all ribs are slightly different thicknesses and size it’s hard to give an exact timing for cooking ribs.
-So it’s always best to have a trustworthy digital meat thermometer for best results.
+Because ribs vary in thickness and size, it’s hard to give an exact cooking time.
+So it’s always best to have a trustworthy digital meat thermometer for the best results.

 Smoked Beef Short Ribs Recipe